 - Then add the remaining one teaspoon of ghee and powdered jaggery to the same pan.

-- Heat it in the medium-low flame until jaggery starts to melt and it bubble's up nicely.
+- Heat it in the medium-low flame until the jaggery melts and bubbles up.
+If you cook caramelized jaggery for too long, it can crystallize.

 - Switch off the flame immediately and add in roasted phool makhana at this stage.
 Then mix it gently.
 Keep stirring continuously until the jaggery is well coated with makhana.